 Phase 1 - Listening Phase (October 2021 to October 2022) - Thank you to all who participated...

 In March, 2022, we had 196 people participate in one of our 26 Synod small group listening session here at St. B's.
 Listening sessions were held at two parish events and in 20 Connection to Christ (C2C) small groups.
 Almost half of our participants were young adults (ages 20-39 years old) and 3/4 of the people were women.
 Read our parish synod summary.
 If you have any questions or comments, contact Julie.

 In the Diocese of San Diego, which includes those parishes in San Diego and Imperial Counties, over 10,000 people participated in a Synod small group listening session.
 In addition to parishioners, those in marginalized communities including refugees, migrant workers, those incarcerated and their familes, and homeless men and women participated.
 Teenagers in our schools and religious education programs also participated.
-Click here for our diocese synod summary which was sent to the United States Conference of Catholic Bishops (USCCB).
+Read our diocese synod summary as well as the national synod report created by the United States Conference of Catholic Bishops (USCCB).